 advertisement

-The 2024 race for the White House has the masses utterly divided, but America is not all the US presidential elections have an impact on.
+With the counting of the votes underway, the 2024 race for the White House has the masses utterly divided.
+Nevertheless, the outcome of the US elections has an impact far beyond America.

 As the world’s biggest economy and a global military and diplomatic player, the US significantly impacts countries worldwide.
 India, too, is no exception, and the elections in the US carry consequential implications for New Delhi, given the close ties it has had with Washington since the dawn of this century.